Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Introduction

 \subsection{Contribution}

 Our proposed framework provides a structured and systematic pipeline for analysis.
-In addition, it does not depend on a priori assumptions on network topology and is suitable for heterogeneous distributed algorithms, where the local algorithms are either entirely different or tuned individually.
-This framework \begin{enumerate} \item yields semi-definite programs to verify (exponential) contraction of arbitrary linear interconnections of optimization algorithms, \item naturally links to monotone operator theory by employing the incremental form of dissipativity, and \item places distributed optimization algorithms into the broader context of interconnected dynamical systems, allowing us to repurpose system-theoretic tools to analyse algorithms. \end{enumerate}
+In addition, it can handle any network topology, as well as heterogeneous distributed algorithms.
+This framework \begin{enumerate} \item yields semidefinite programs to verify (exponential) contraction of arbitrary linear interconnections of optimization algorithms, \item naturally links to monotone operator theory by employing the incremental form of dissipativity, and \item places distributed optimization algorithms into the broader context of interconnected dynamical systems, allowing us to repurpose system-theoretic tools to analyze algorithms. \end{enumerate}